stefanofa/awesome/TOPICS.md

 *   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript

 *   [generaltranslation/gt](https://github.com/generaltranslation/gt) - Full-stack localization for every framework

+*   [zumerlab/snapdom](https://github.com/zumerlab/snapdom) - High-performance engine for capturing, modifying, and converting DOM elements into any format.

 *   [evanwashere/mitata](https://github.com/evanwashere/mitata) - benchmark tooling that loves you ❤️